 Pit Area - The Pit Area is a separate space from the Competition Area where Teams can work on their Robot between Matches.
-The Team is provided a pit space which includes a table, a power source, and is 10 ft.
-(3.05) m) x 10 ft.
+The Team is provided a pit space which includes a table, a power source, and is a maximum of 10 ft.
+(3.05 m) x 10 ft.
+(3.05 m) x 10 ft.
 (3.05 m).
 Some pit spaces may vary based on Competition venue size limits.
 Check with your tournament director for official pit space sizes.